in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 permalink:  /introduction-to-web-services-with-soap-and-rest
 ---

-This guide will help you understand what Web Services is and what are the different types of web services.
+This tutorial will help you understand the basics of web services and the different kinds of web services - REST and SOAP.

 ## You will learn
 - What is a web service?